NOTE: Services will likely be impacted in response to COVID-19. Please contact any service prior to visiting in person.

 Text VACCINE to 1-833-750-0888 for information on appointments, vaccines and telephone town halls.

-Registration in Toronto at Hospitals, Community Health Centres and Pop-Up/Mobile Clinics
+Hospitals, Community Health Centres and Pop-Up/Mobile Clinics

 Some pharmacies in Toronto offer Pfizer and Moderna vaccines.
 Client must have health card or other government issued identification.